Ethereum 101: The Ultimate Guide to Understanding Ethereum

 Image via Ethereum Foundation

-Below are some of the spaces where Ethereum has contributed greatly to the development of cryptocurrency as an asset class.
+Below are some of the spaces where Ethereum has contributed greatly to developing cryptocurrency as an asset class.

 Decentralized Applications

 One of the main use cases for the Ethereum protocol is for the creation of decentralised applications or “DApps”.
-DApps are distributed, transparent, resilient, and incentivised applications that many are claiming could revolutionise the way technology works.
-These decentralised applications run on the Ethereum network with all network nodes taking part in the running of the application.
+DApps are distributed, transparent, resilient, and incentivized applications that many claim could revolutionize how technology works.
+These decentralized applications run on the Ethereum network, and all network nodes take part in running the application.
 Think of DApps as the software programs on computers or apps on a smartphone.
-The variety is endless but there are some distinct categories that they fall into:
+The variety is endless, but there are some distinct categories that they fall into:

 • Decentralized Finance (DeFi)